pieroci/pieroci.github.io/content/posts/Run a query using IaC in a Azure Managed Identity Integration Context.md

 ## #UPDATE WITH TERRAFORM >= 1.10#

-With "ephemeral" concept introducted by Terraform 1.10 there are a breaking change on that solution.
-Your ACCESS_TOKEN variable need to declared as a ephemeral in all of your flow:
+With the introduction of the "ephemeral" concept in Terraform 1.10, there is a breaking change in this solution.
+Your ACCESS_TOKEN variable needs to be declared as ephemeral in your entire workflow:

 ```terraform {linenos=true}
 variable "ACCESS_TOKEN" {